drkrillo/docs/creator/3d-essentials/shape-components.md

 * Save your models in _.glb_ format, which is a lighter version of _.gltf_.
 * If you have multiple models that share the same textures, export your models with textures in a separate file.
 That way multiple models can refer to a single texture file that only needs to be loaded once.
 * If your scene has entities that appear and disappear, it might be a good idea to pool these entities and keep them underground, or at a scale of 0.
 This will help them appear faster, the trade-off is that they will occupy memory when not in use.
-See \[entities and components]\(\{{< ref "/content/creator/sdk7/architecture/entities-components.md#pooling-entities-and-components" >\}})
+See [entities and components](../sdk7/architecture/entities-components.md#pooling-entities-and-components)

 ### Stretching a shape